 Bringing your map to life with decorations

 Once you've added additional background and context using the profile, you can then bring that context to life by creating decorations based on the values you've saved to the profile.
-Let's run through an example to create a decoration for any elements marked as "frozen" in the leverage analysis.
+Let's run through an example to color-code elements by the values in their leverage analysis field.

-- Click the settings button on the right side of the map to open the view settings
+- Click the settings icon on the right side of the map to open the Basic Editor